ahoymrag/ahoymrag.github.io/pending/The Plastic Hammer.md

 What I hope this book is not
 So sort of apologetic where I compare the culture of the modern world and point fingers .
 I will be instead point elbows - for they can do more damage - lest to the temple.

+I hope this book doesn't bring folly into the world.
+Bad theology.
+I hope it is not revered to the point that the author becomes more important than the subject matter.
+I hope that everyone who reads it, as I type this in markdown on computer code - could find light in it.

 Nostalgia Tells Us